Developing Sense of Self

 In this webinar, educational coaches Stephanie Adams and Caitlin Powell present strategies to support children’s sense of self in virtual, hybrid, or physically distanced classroom environments.

-BUILDING IDENTITY THROUGH BOOKS
+TEACHING THROUGH BOOKS

 Through books, young children can reflect on what makes them unique and develop their understanding of others.
 Learn how we can use books to help young children engage in perspective-taking, celebrate who they are, and build empathy towards others.
 We’ve featured many great books to start with!